gkthiruvathukal/thiruvathukal-home-sphinx/source/publications.rst

 Publications
 ------------

-This is a nearly complete list, organized by category and in reverse chronological order.

-See `works.bepress.com/gkthiruvathukal <https://works.bepress.com/gkthiruvathukal/>`_ (the Digital Commons).

 .. |George-K-Thiruvathukal| replace:: **George K. Thiruvathukal**

+This is a nearly complete list of publications, which I am still organizing.

+You can also see the :ref:`genindex` for a list of topics, which will eventually bring you back to a specific entry on this page.
+This is all made possible by the Sphinx documentation tool.

 Books
 ~~~~~